advaitbhat20/MyCity_AndroidApp/README.md

 # MyCity_AndroidApp
-Android application consisting of city maps and transportation details.
+This is a demo project which consists:
+Basic mock transportation data of a city.
+Google maps integration for viewing city map. login and signup feature for a user.